Kemael/Multispectral-Sorting-Tool/README.md

 Download from [here]()

-## Python
+## Python 🐍

-- Import the required Python XMP Toolkit module and its dependencies using the [requirements.txt]() file with PIP.
+- Import the required Python XMP Toolkit module and its dependencies using the [requirements.txt]() file with the PIP command:
+`pip install -r /path/to/requirements.txt` or install it manually with:
+`pip install python-xmp-toolkit`
+- Install the Exempi package for your distribution.
+More information can be found on the [Python XMP Toolkit documentation page](https://python-xmp-toolkit.readthedocs.io/en/latest/)
 - Execute [main.py]() in the same directory where the target images are stored.

 # Performance Comparison